 TEAS English Prep

 There are 28 questions in total and students have 28 minutes to complete them.
 24 of them are scored while 4 are unscored.
 You’ll be tested on Standard English, Knowledge of Grammar and Language Use, and Vocabulary and medical terms.
-Here are the specific topics covering in the TEAS English Test:
+Here are the specific topics covered in the TEAS English Test:

 - Spelling & Similar Sounding Words